kartonfarkas/api_docs/source/suite/customers/settings.rst

 Where *name* is the name of the customer.

-For more information on timezones available in the Suite, see `here <http://dev.emarsys.com/suite/time_zones.html>`_.
+For more information on timezones available in the Suite, see :doc:`time_zones`.